(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Shortness of breath

-Diagnosis will likely involve standard procedures such as a biopsy, but more extensive analysis of the cancer cells is needed to determine whether the genetic mutations are consistent with a double hit or triple hit lymphoma.
+Diagnosis will likely involve standard procedures such as a biopsy, but more extensive analysis of the cancer cells is needed to determine whether the genetic mutations are consistent with a double-hit or triple-hit lymphoma.

 Currently, there’s no standard treatment for this type of lymphoma, as it tends to not respond as well to the established regimens as other subtypes.
 However, chemotherapy and Rituxan are commonly used.

-Marginal zone lymphomas
+Marginal zone lymphoma

 Marginal zone lymphomas are slow-growing and characterized by cancer cells that appear small under a microscope.
 According to the ACS, 5 percent to 10 percent of lymphomas are marginal zone lymphomas.
 Within this group, there are three subtypes.

-Splenic marginal zone B-cell lymphoma: This rare type of marginal zone lymphoma typically starts in the spleen and spreads to the blood and bone marrow.
+This rare type of marginal zone lymphoma typically starts in the spleen and spreads to the blood and bone marrow.
 As the cancer causes swelling in the spleen, symptoms may include fatigue and discomfort in the upper abdomen.
 This cancer tends to be slow-growing and may not need treatment until symptoms appear.
 Treatment options may include Rituxan, possibly with chemotherapy.
 This cancer has been linked to hepatitis C. If a patient has both, sometimes treating the viral infection helps with the cancer.

-Nodal marginal zone B-cell lymphoma: This is another rare type of cancer, accounting for about 1 percent of all lymphomas, according to ASCO.
+This is another rare type of cancer, accounting for about 1 percent of all lymphomas, according to ASCO.
 It tends to begin in the lymph nodes and remain there, though it sometimes spreads to the bone marrow.
 Treatment options are similar to those used to treat follicular lymphoma: radiation alone for early-stage disease, or chemotherapy, targeted therapy and/or radiation therapy as the cancer progresses.

 Diagnosing marginal lymphomas involves standard procedures such as a biopsy and imaging tests.